Oliver-Leete/Configs/README.md

 I have a few commands to let me pick what to diff against in diffview, so I added a variation of the above to give me a mapping of reopening diffview using the last command.
-The teleescope commands come from someone from the neovim subreddit, the only extra bit is the bit that stores the command (and in the actual config there are more of them, for picking things like branches).
+The telescope commands come from someone from the Neovim subreddit, the only extra bit is the bit that stores the command (and in the actual config there are more of them, for picking things like branches).